-A problem is a dental emergency if it requires immediate care to halt bleeding, save a tooth, or stop pain.
+A dental emergency problem is if it requires immediate care to halt bleeding, save a tooth, or stop the pain.
 The most basic example of a dental emergency is a knocked-out tooth.
-The tooth can often be reimplanted but only if you get to the dentist quickly.
+The tooth can often be re-implanted, but only if you get to the dentist quickly.
 The longer you wait, the less likely it is to save the tooth.

 Another dental emergency is a tooth so loose that it is wiggling around in your mouth or a tooth that is so cracked it hurts intensely.
 You may also have a dental emergency if you have a severe infection or dental abscess.
 Until you can be treated, apply an ice pack to the area or use Tylenol to help manage pain.
 For loose or knocked-out teeth, try to gently hold the tooth in place in the socket until you can see the dentist.

 What Types of Problems Can Wait for Treatment?

 Some dental problems need fast care but are not so urgent that they count as an actual emergency.
 If you have lost a dental filling or damaged your dental bridge or your crown, it is not an emergency.
 Dull tooth pain or mild tooth sensitivity is another thing that is a sign of concern but not an actual emergency.